 OAG legal services are mostly funded by clients, either through clients who have attorneys on their payroll or clients that are billed for services.
-The cost of OAG legal services should be consistent with the local market, as required under the Virginia Rules of Professional Conduct.
+The cost of OAG legal services should be in line with the local market, as required under the Virginia Rules of Professional Conduct.
 Ideally, the cost should not present a substantial barrier to clients receiving legal advice or litigation representation, when needed.

 Clients are billed less for OAG services than they would be for private legal services.
 OAG's hourly rate for all services, including legal advice and litigation, is \$141.39, which is well below the rates charged by private attorneys (Figure 5-2).
-By comparison, when OAG has hired private, outside counsel to provide routine litigation services, the
+By comparison, when OAG has hired private, outside counsel to provide routine litigation services, the minimum rates that clients were charged ranged from \$120 to \$472 per hour.
+The median of these rates was \$238, which was 68 percent more than what OAG charges.
+The outside counsel rates for non-routine litigation and legal advice were even higher.
+The median, minimum rate for these services was \$292, more than twice what OAG charges.